Start9Labs/documentation/site/source/device-guides/linux/tor-linux.rst

                 sudo systemctl enable --now tor

-If using Firefox (recommended), you will also need to complete this guide: :ref:`tor-ff`
+If using Firefox, you will also need to complete this guide: :ref:`tor-ff`